 The hadrosaurs commonly shown in media are usually North-American.
 Other than the four/five kinds described in Stock Dinosaurs, other "duck-billed dinosaurs" that have been quite common are: Hadrosaurus (the official but fragmentary prototype of the family), Kritosaurus (whose portrayals actually are based upon another relative, Gryposaurus), Saurolophus (often confused but not-related with Parasaurolophus), and Lambeosaurus (this one may get confused with Corythosaurus).
 All them have even made occasional apparitions in films or TV programs.
 Since the 1990s Hypacrosaurus has also began to show up with a certain frequence (even though it gets usually confused with its "twin" Corythosaurus).
-Among Asian kinds the gigantic Shantungosaurus and the "unicorn" Tsintaosaurus are perhaps those most portrayed (together with the asian species of Saurolophus; among the earliest forms you could also see Bactrosaurus.
+Among Asian kinds the gigantic Shantungosaurus and the "unicorn" Tsintaosaurus are perhaps those most portrayed, together with the asian species of Saurolophus; among the earliest forms you could also see Bactrosaurus.

-…and trumpet players: Charonosaurus On the other hand, if you see a “trumpet”-crested hadrosaur in books or documentaries, be sure it’s a Parasaurolophus… unless you’re watching a work made after year 2000.
+The horn-player: Charonosaurus On the other hand, if you see a “trumpet”-crested hadrosaur in books or documentaries, be sure it’s a Parasaurolophus… unless you’re watching a work made after year 2000.
 Indeed, in that year a very Parasaurolophus-like hadrosaur was discovered in the same Amur site cited above: Charonosaurus.
 This one was also bigger than its North-American cousin… only, its skull is incomplete, with only the base of the crest preserved; the shape of the remaining crest is only a guess.
 Nonetheless, the discover of the “Amur hadrosaurs” has enhanced our knowledge of duckbills in general.
 Before that, the Asian were considered generally more primitive than the North-American ones.
 As we know their Asian counterparts, this is not true anymore.
 Among the latter, also described in the last decade were the Saurolophus-like Kerberosaurus and the gigantic crestless "Zhuchengosaurus", which is today lumped into another more classical Asian hadrosaur genus, Shantungosaurus (see just below).